 Inconsistent funding and system sustainability – Three things come to mind when I consider this very timely question:

-The Problem - Many have suggested education in BC has been underfunded for years and quote a comparison completed by the BCTF which indicates the Province provides close to the lowest funding per pupil in Canada.
+The Problem – Many have suggested education in BC has been underfunded for years and quote a comparison completed by the BCTF which indicates the Province provides close to the lowest funding per pupil in Canada.
 The comparison would be more useful if coupled with comparisons to results which have been good in BC.
 Governments at all levels must aspire to achieve the desired results as efficiently as possible.
-It's not a crime to spend less if we are achieving very good results... our citizens will thank us for that.
+It’s not a crime to spend less if we are achieving very good results… our citizens will thank us for that.
 The problem is system sustainability.
 Will we be able to maintain our current levels of student achievement with continuing financial pressures?
 I doubt that.
 The relatively recent settlement of the class size and composition language in the teachers’ collective agreement have brought some welcome relief to some areas.
-However, there are others we are still struggling to address like the need for more mental health and special needs resources, not to mention the pressures on the support side of our organization.
+As have additional mental health supports unfortunately there are still shortfalls of facility lifecycle funding (to name one area of need).